 - Supports the maintenance of a normal state of health

-High ammonia concentrations in the stable air endanger not only the respiratory tract of the animals but also those of the farmer.
-The effects on the environment are also fatal.
-In order to relieve the environment and the respiratory tract, ammonia emissions must be reduced where they occur.
+High ammonia emissions from livestock endanger the environment and animal performance.
+Ammonia emissions must therefore be reduced where they occur.
 Enviro® QS is a 100 % natural product from the Quillaja saponaria tree which reduces ammonia formation, emission and odor in intensive livestock husbandry.

 Nature that works – proven scientifically

 Scientific studies conducted in sealed chambers located in our PNRC with Enviro® QS in broilers have shown that average ammonia emissions per day can be reduced by 36%.